 Frequently Asked Questions

 The Build vs. Buy Dilemma refers to the problem companies face when they need to acquire new software.
-Simply put, companies must choose whether to build a new piece of software entirely from scratch or to buy a software solution off the shelf.
+Simply put, companies must choose whether to build a new piece of software entirely from scratch or buy a software solution off the shelf.
 Read this article for more information.

 The answer to this question is a complex one.
 It is entirely case-by-case-dependent.
 Factors include software development experience, budget, time constraints, the suitability of existing enterprise software solutions, etc.

 Unless you require a simple software solution, generally speaking, it is cheaper to buy an off-the-shelf solution.
 However, if you require specialist features then you might have no option other than to build your own solution.